Available 24/7 | 0800 088 4170

 • The elderly

-To learn more about the health risks of mould you can visit our UK homeowners guide to mould which gives an in-depth breadkwon of the heath risks.
+To learn more about the health risks of mould you can visit our UK homeowners guide to mould which gives an in-depth breakdown of the health risks.
+You can also visit our Urgent Black Mould Removal for a HMO case study to see how professional mould remediation is handled for multi-tenant properties.

 Conclusion